 A practice like journaling can help expose these inner narratives.

-In order to be able to address the question of why you need to be intimate with your own thinking we need first to understand what it means to become intimate with your own thinking
+To address the question of why you need to be intimate with your own thinking we need first to understand what it means to become intimate with your own thinking:

 To be intimate with thinking is to say: "Ah, there you are again, anxiety.
 I see you."
 Or, "Hello, ambition - I know what you’re trying to protect."